BennyThadikaran/SwingTrend/_sources/swing_algorithm.rst.txt

 Both methods have their advantages and disadvantages.

-**Setting a retrace_threshold_pct:**
+**Why set a retrace_threshold_pct:**

 * It is easier to trail profits on long term positions.
 * Minor pivots or pullbacks will be ignored and you wont be stopped out on minor fluctuations of the market.

-In strong uptrends, the retracements may be shallow and you wont get a pivot low for a long period.
+In strong uptrends, the retracements may be shallow and there maybe no deep enough retracement.
+This is a potential downside of this method.

 The chart below uses a 8% retrace_threshold_pct.
-After the SPH is formed at 1292.1 (Marked in yellow), there is no retracement below 8%.
-If you wait for the reversal level to be hit, that would be a 43% fall from the high!
-You would need an alternative method here to exit your positions and protect your profits.
+After the SPH is broken at 1292.1 (Marked in yellow), the stock goes into a tight uptrend channel with little to no retracement.
+In such cases, there is no new CoCh levels to trail your profit.
+The last CoCh level of 1109.45 is almost 43% down from the highs!
+For such cases, you need an alternative method to trail positions and protect your profits.

 .. image:: swing-with-8-pct-retrace.png